dart-lang/language/working/1426-extension-types/feature-specification-views.md

 declared name, which is introduced by a new syntax similar to a parameter list declaration (for example `(int i)`) which follows the name of the view.
 (This syntax is intended to be a special case of an upcoming mechanism known as _primary constructors_.)
+The representation type of the view (with `(int i)` that's `int`) is similar to the on-type of an extension declaration.

-All in all, a view allows us to replace the interface of a given representation object and specify how to implement the new interface in terms of the interface of the representation object itself.
+All in all, a view allows us to replace the interface of a given representation object and specify how to implement the new interface in terms of the interface of the representation object.

 This is something that we could obviously do with a wrapper, but when it is done with a view there is no wrapper object, and hence there is no run-time performance cost.
+In particular, in the case where we have a view `V` with representation type `T` we may be able to refer to a `List<T>` using the type `List<V>`, and this corresponds to "wrapping every element in the list", but it only takes time _O(1)_ and no space, no matter how many elements the list contains.

 ## Motivation